 - International Student Grants

 - Theatre Scholarships

 - Vox Nova (Choir) Scholarships

-Mercy Presidential Scholarships – The most prestigious Mount Aloysius Scholarship, it is rewarded based on commitment to home, school, and community and academic achievement.
+Mercy Presidential Scholarships – The most prestigious Mount Aloysius Scholarship, the Mercy Presidential Scholarship is rewarded based on commitment to home, school, and community and academic achievement.

-Mount Aloysius College Academic Scholarships- this is offered to all students based on academic criteria.
+Mount Aloysius College Academic Scholarships – This scholarship is offered to all students based on academic criteria.